jstoebel/critical_response_talk/slides.md

 ---
 class: middle, center

-# The "brilliant jerk"
+# Brilliant Jerk

 ???
 - I've given this talk before and I've been asked the question "But Linus Torvalds has created so much.
 For that matter so did Steve Jobs.
 Aren't brilliant jerks just something worth living with".
 - For one thing, I think this ignores the externalities involved when people in power are allowed to abuse that power under the excuse that their output is so great.
-Those externalities could include team burnout, people being afraid to speak out or make mistakes (we're a creative profession we need to have _some_ freedom to fail).
-This can be from the jerk, but also from others due to the negative culture that they contribute to.
-At its worst there's sexual assault, sexual harassment, discrimination, and workplace bullying just to name a few.
+Those externalities could include:
+    - team burnout, people being afraid to speak out or make mistakes (we're a creative profession we need to have _some_ freedom to fail).
+    - This can be from the jerk, but also from others due to the negative culture that they contribute to.
+    - At its worst there's sexual harassment, discrimination workplace bullying and sexual assault just to name a few.
 If you add all of that up, are brilliant jerks still worth it?
 - At its most fundamental level though, I'm not convinced we can ask team mates to just leave their emotions at the door.
 There is a large body of research out there that we are, at a neurological level, emotional creatures.
 Emotions are a fundamental part of who we are.

 ---